rayattack/amebo/README.md

 ## Finally: Create an endpoint to receive action notifications from Amebo
 ---
-Other applications/modules within the same monolith can create handler endpoints that will be sent the payload with optional encryption if an encryption key was provided by the subscriber when registering for the event.
+Other applications/microservices/modules within the same monolith can create handler endpoints that will be sent the payload with optional encryption if an encryption key was provided by the subscriber when registering for the event.

 # Why?
 Advantages over traditional Message Oriented Middleware(s)

-1. Amebo comes complete with a Schema Registry, ensuring actions conform to event schema, and makes it easy for developers to search for events by microservice with commensurate schema (i.e. what is required, what is optional) as opposed to meetings with team mates continually.
+1. Amebo comes complete with a Schema Registry, ensuring actions conform to event schema, and makes it easy for developers to search for events by application(s) with commensurate schema (i.e. what is required, what is optional) as opposed to meetings with team mates continually.

 1. GUI for tracking events, actions, subscribers.
 Easy discovery of what actions exist, what events failed and GUI retry for specific subscribers